The Past Hypothesis and the Nature of Physical Laws: Introduction

 In the philosophical literature, a number of objections have been raised against the Boltzmannian account.
 First, some criticize the answer to the Easy Part: the explanation is too hand-wavy and not completely rigorous \citep{frigg2007field}.
-Second, some criticize the answer to the Hard Part, such as the charge that PH is not even false because the entropy of the early universe is not well-defined \citep{earman2006past}, the charge that PH is not sufficient to explain the thermodynamic behaviors of subsystems \citep{winsberg2004can}, and the charge that it is \textit{ad hoc} and therefore not explanatory (Price 2004; Carroll 2010, p.346).
-There are some responses in the literature, and more work on these issues are welcome.
+Second, some criticize the answer to the Hard Part, such as that PH is not even false because the entropy of the early universe is not well-defined \citep{earman2006past}, or that PH is not sufficient to explain the thermodynamic behaviors of subsystems \citep{winsberg2004can}, or that it is \textit{ad hoc}, and therefore, not explanatory (Price 2004; Carroll 2010, p.346).
+These are responses in the literature, and more work on these issues is certainly welcome.
 However, my interest here is different.
-I take the Boltzmannian account as my starting point.
-My aim is to explore the conceptual and scientific ramifications of accepting the PH and its explanation of time's arrow.
+I take the Boltzmannian account as a starting point.
+My aim is to explore the conceptual and scientific ramifications of accepting PH and its explanation of time's arrow.

 In this paper, I focus on the connection between PH and our concept of fundamental laws of nature.
-What is the status of PH, if the Boltzmannian program turns out to be successful?
+What is the status of PH if the Boltzmannian program turns out to be successful?
 Can PH be accepted as a candidate fundamental law even though it is a boundary condition of the universe?
 What differences does it make to our concepts of laws, chances, and possibilities?
 Can PH be completely expressed in mathematical language?
 What is the relevance of quantum theory to these issues?
 I argue for the following theses:

 \begin{description} \item[Nomic Status] The Past Hypothesis is a candidate fundamental law of nature.\footnote{A \textit{candidate} fundamental law of nature has all it takes to be a fundamental law of nature, but it may not turn out to be the true law of the actual world if it makes false predictions.
 For example, Newton's dynamical law $F=ma$ is a candidate fundamental law of nature but it is not the actual fundamental law. } \end{description}